 New Invoice Model Setup

+As it is written below, for Phase I we will utilizing the mapping “model” of invoice without any prediction on mapping suggestion based on data in the system.
+But for Phase we will have the ability for the system to suggest a mapping to be approved and edited.
+In this phase user will literally map fields/text on the invoice to our required fields.

 This is the main “core” application screen where mapping between some text elements on parsed invoice document (PDF or image) and AP Invoice attributes is defined by the user.
 The left side of the screen always reserved for the invoice document, either raw or parsed with overlaying rectangles around parsed lines (Markup – Lines button), words Markup – Words button), key-value pairs (Markup – Key-Value Pairs button) or highlighted table cells if user choose to view invoice with table markup (Markup – Tables button).
 If user clicks on New Model button on Manage Invoice Model screen (above) then screen will look like a screen below where user can explicitly upload invoice document from the local machine using Upload Invoice Document button.
 If screen is displayed as result of calling one of the View, Edit, Copy, New, Assign Vendor or Reassign Vendor actions on the previous screen then Model Setup screen will have preloaded already raw invoice from the mapped model or the request and will look similar to the screen described in Invoice Model Setup – Request_<N> section of the current document.

 Below are the rules for the right part of the screen for different actions initiated from the Manage Invoice Models screen: